Search

 Back to top

-• while engineering controls are being installed or repaired
+• While engineering controls are being installed or repaired or if they become ineffective.

-• when emergencies or other temporary situations arise (e.g., maintenance operations)
+• When emergencies or other temporary situations arise (such as maintenance operations or chemical release).

 How should respiratory hazards be controlled?